 This is an acceptable amount of noise isolation, but the least of all the drumming headphones featured here.

-Though if you are looking to invest in a high-quality pair of isolation headphones for drumming, I would recommend investing in a more expensive pair such as the Direct Sound EX-29 Plus.
+However if you are looking to invest in a high-quality pair of isolation headphones for drumming, I would recommend investing in a more expensive pair such as the Direct Sound EX-29 Plus.